 “The best aspect of the conference was that it managed to create such a positive energy – also great to have so many farmers alongside so many urban foodies”

 Bring Food Home is organized by a diverse committee comprised of Ontario’s leading food and farming organizations.
-Sustain Ontario has the honour of acting as the lead organization for Bring Food Home 2015: Digging Deeper.
+Sustain Ontario has the honour of acting as the lead organization for Bring Food Home 2017: Upstream Collaboration in partnership with the Eastern Ontario Local Food Conference and local hosts Just Food.
 Sustain Ontario is a province-wide, cross-sectoral alliance that promotes healthy food and farming.
 Together we are working toward a food system that is healthy, ecological, equitable, and financially viable.